owanturist/react-hook-window/README.md

 layout?: ListLayout = 'vertical'
 ```

 The option determines in which direction a list's content will be windowed.
-By knowing the layout the hook can correctly extract current scrolling position and calculate desired ones on [`UseWindowedListResult.scrollTo`][todo] and [`UseWindowedListResult.scrollToItem`][todo] calls.
+By knowing the layout, the hook can correctly extract the current scrolling position and calculate desired ones on [`UseWindowedListResult.scrollTo`][todo] and [`UseWindowedListResult.scrollToItem`][todo] calls.
 See [`ListLayout`][todo] for more details.

 ### `UseWindowedListOptions.initialScroll`